Choosing a franchise website platform is an infrastuctural decision, not a design decision.

 1. General CMS platforms (WordPress, Webflow, HubSpot CMS, Drupal)

 A lot of brands begin here because agencies know these tools well, design options are wide, and initial costs look low.
 WordPress still runs most corporate franchise sites.
-Webflow and HubSpot show up more in newer projects because of visual editing and easier ties to marketing software.
+Webflow and HubSpot show up more in newer projects.

-Cons when you scale: Location pages usually need heavy custom work or plugins that eventually break.
+Cons when you scale: Location pages need heavy custom dev or plugins that eventually break.
 Bulk changes across hundreds of sites turn into manual work.
-Franchisee access often means risky logins or endless support requests.
+Franchisee access usually means risky logins or endless support tickets.
+The biggest hidden problem: WordPress multi-site setups typically use subdomain structures, which fragment SEO authority across hundreds of separate properties instead of consolidating it under your root domain.
+That's one of the main reasons location rankings flatten as the network grows.
 Tech debt builds fast and rebuilds come every three or four years.

-Best for systems under 100 locations or brands with in-house developers who can keep maintaining it.
+Best for: systems under 100 locations or brands with in-house developers willing to maintain it indefinitely.

 2. Enterprise CMS platforms (Sitecore, Adobe Experience Manager, Optimizely, Contentful)